 I’ve discovered how to make Homemade Limoncello liqueur.
 It’s lemon season and I have so many lemons!
 I’m getting pretty creative on ways to use my lemons from my lemon trees.

 Limoncello is an Italian palate cleanser or after dinner digestivo.
 Limoncello is a very popular liqueur in Italy, and surprisingly easy to make.
 You only need patience for the time it takes for the essential oils from the lemons to steep into the vodka.

 Making it at home allows you to control the sweetness and the alcohol content.
-The higher the alcohol content you use to make Limoncello, the better the lemon flavour is extracted.
+The higher the alcohol content you use to make Limoncello, the better the lemon flavor is extracted.

 Ideally you need to use Everclear, a 151 proof grain alcohol, but thats not available in Australia.
 100 proof or 80 proof vodka is fine to use.
 The more sugar syrup you add, the lower the alcohol content due to dilution.
 Adjust the levels of sugar syrup to your personal taste.

-I don’t think the type of lemon you use makes a difference, just use a good quality lemon, and organic if possible, as store bought lemons usually have a wax that needs to be washed off.
+I don’t think the type of lemon you use makes a difference, just use a good quality lemon.
+Unwaxed organic if possible, as store bought lemons usually have a wax that needs to be washed off.
 I used a Meyer Lemon for this Limoncello recipe.
 When zesting the lemon peels, be careful not to remove the whites of the lemon.
 Using the white piths will ruin the taste of your Limoncello.

 Now that you know how to make Homemade Limoncello, enjoy in moderation, like a dessert wine or ice wine, or mix with soda water or mineral water.
 Bon Appetit! Приятного аппетита!